 Keep a record

 When you are taking the matter up with the school it’s a good idea to be sure of your facts.
 Keep a record of any bullying incidents with as much detail as you can.
 If your child has been physically injured you may want to take photos of the injuries.
 Include in your report any medical evidence.
+If the bullying has taken place outside of school or on social media try to include any evidence you can.

 Write down the impact that the bullying has had on your child.
 Has their behaviour changed, are they reluctant to go to school, are they anxious, withdrawn or not sleeping?
 Has their school work suffered?
 Has their behaviour at home changed?